alexeykuz-sys/MyRecipe-MS3/README.md

 The recipes were taken from:
 [BBC Good Food](https://www.bbcgoodfood.com/)

-I used Code Institute Task Follow up project as a reference and guidance in building this website.
+I used Code Institute Task Follow up project as a reference and guidance in building this website All other images were contributed from personal sources, of which no acknowledgement is required.

 ## [](https://github.com/alexeykuz-sys/myRecipe-MS3#acknowledgements)Acknowledgements